 - A detailed knowledge of current affairs

-- A strong work ethic and the ability to learn quickly
+- A strong, ego-free work ethic and the ability to learn quickly

-- Initiative and a willingness to participate in, and contribute to, the activities of the CSS or the ISN
+- Personal initiative and a willingness to participate in, and contribute to, the activities of the CSS or the ISN

 Please note that due to Swiss labor laws only EU-25/EFTA nationals (Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom) may apply for an internship.

 All applicants must ensure they have sufficient funds to cover their living expenses (accommodations and daily living costs) before arriving in Zurich.
 The CSS and the ISN will then pay a stipend upon completion of the internship.

 Aside from providing a short list of relevant links, neither the CSS nor the ISN can assist applicants in finding lodging in Zurich.
 Interns should therefore make any necessary arrangements prior to their arrival.

 How to apply